Magnetar emergence in a peculiar gamma-ray burst from a compact star merger

-The broad-band (0.5--6000 $\rm keV$, Methods) prompt emission data we have collected from GECAM and LEIA also independently point toward a compact star merger origin.
-The burst's placement on various correlation diagrams is consistent with the so-called type I GRBs\cite{Zhang2009ApJ}, i.e., those with a compact star merger origin (Methods and Fig. \ref{fig:classification}a-d).
+The broad-band (0.5--6000 $\rm keV$, Methods) prompt emission data we have collected from GECAM and LEIA also provide supportive evidence for a compact star merger origin.
+The burst's placement on various correlation diagrams is consistent with the so-called type I GRBs\cite{Zhang2009ApJ}, i.e., those with a compact star merger origin (Methods and Extended Data Fig. \ref{fig:classification}).
 First, its relatively small minimum variability timescale is more consistent with type I GRBs.
-Second, it deviates from the Amati relation of type II GRBs (massive star core collapse origin) but firmly falls into the 1$\sigma$ scattering region of type I GRBs.
+Second, it deviates from the Amati relation of type II GRBs (massive star core collapse origin) but firmly falls into the 1$\sigma$ scattering region of type I GRBs (also see Ref.\cite{YHYang2023prep}).
 Third, it is a significant outlier of the anti-correlation between the spectral lags and peak luminosities of type II GRBs but is mixed in with other type I GRBs.
 Besides, the optical host galaxy data\cite{Levan2023arXiv} adds yet one more support: the location of the burst has a significant offset from the host galaxy, which is at odds with type II GRBs but is fully consistent with type I GRBs.
-This is the second strong instance for long-duration type I GRBs after GRB 211211A\cite{Yang2022Natur} (see also Fig. \ref{fig:classification}).
+This is the second strong instance for long-duration type I GRBs after GRB 211211A\cite{Yang2022Natur, Rastinejad2022Natur, Troja2022Natur,Mei2022Natur, Dichiara2023ApJ}.